Key Stage 2 SATS

 We are extremely proud of the 2019 year 6 cohort, who all worked diligently and maturely resulting in some fantastic results.

-Due to Covid-19, the SATs tests are not going ahead this year and we await Government advice about assessment.
+Due to Covid-19, the SATs tests did not go ahead in Spring 2020.

 Key Stage 2 Reading